 Students not selected will be offered to receive the same academic coaching from College Horizons to help them while in college.
 Students should also research and consider their respective college or university’s summer bridge or research opportunities.

 What does a typical day look like at the Scholars Pathway Program?

 Scholars will attend courses and workshops Monday – Friday starting at 9am and going into the evening.
 There will be breaks for meals and group activities.

 Can students earn academic credit through Scholars Pathway Program?

-No, students will not receive any academic credit for the courses taken at Lawrence University.
+No, students will not receive any academic credit for the courses taken.

 Do students receive funding for attending the Scholars Pathway Program?

 Yes, only sophomore participants will receive a $550 stipend for their participation in the 1-week Introduction to Indigenous Research Methodologies program.